Your homepage is the page that displays when you first visit your site. You can set any type of page on your site as your homepage.

 - Your current homepage has a home icon next to its title.

-Tip: If you haven't created the page you want as your new homepage, first add the new page and return to this guide.
+Tip: If you haven't created the page you want as your new homepage, first add the new page, then return to this guide.

-- In the Pages panel, hover over the page's title, and click the .
+- In the Pages panel, hover over the page's title and click .